Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Hoosier National Forest

-A peaceful, quiet forest where you can camp under the stars
+A quiet, peaceful forest in Southern Indiana where you can camp under the stars.

 View of the calm Petoka Lake and lush green Hoosier National Forest from a distance